Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

 In Figure~\ref{fig:PaPb}, the resulting probability distributions from Eqs.~\eqref{eq:PbPy} and~\eqref{eq:PaPy} are shown as orange solid lines.
-The form of $P_y$ is taken as the normalization of $\exp[-\chi^2(y)/2]$ with $\chi^2(y)$ given by the one-dimensional $\chi^2$ for $s^2_{23}$ in NuFIT's website~\cite{nufitweb}.
-Note the obvious difference between this case and that of the previous section, in which $P_y(y)$ was predicted to be a delta function.
+Note that if the distributions of $a$ and $b$ were assumed to be independent, $P_y(y)$ would be predicted to be a delta function.